Recording and preparing your music for digital release and CD Production

 Album Production Workflow

-You don't want to have to be concerned with the technical process of recording, apart from of course making sure that you have engaged the right people to be concerned for you.
+We want to help you to make the very best music you can.
+This may well mean that you don't want to be concerned with the technical process of recording, apart from of course making sure that you have engaged the right people to be concerned for you.

 The role of the Producer